Making Performance

 • 1-1 mentoring with Helen Paris and Raegan Truax

-• Outdoor Pool (weather permitting)
+• Outdoor Pool and lounge area (weather permitting)

 • Morning guided creative movement, warm-up, and breathwork sessions